ergaleia/BUDigitalClassics.github.io/resources.md

 permalink: /resources/
 ---

-This is a listing of digital tools that Classicists and archaeologists can use in their research and teaching.
+This is a listing of digital tools that we have found personally useful in our own research and pedagogy.
+There are *many* other digital tools out there for Classicists and archaeologists; this list is by no means exhaustive or comprehensive.
+Our goal is to provide a short annotated list of basic tools that fulfill basic needs in Classical scholarship or teaching.
+Other resources will be added as time goes on, some accompanied by a longer explanatory post on the *ergaleia* blog.

 # Quick links
 [**Textual Analysis**](#textual-analysis) // [**Pedagogy**](#pedagogy) // [**Material Culture**](#material-culture) // [**Mapping / Geography**](#mapping-geography)